ConnerDeFeo/ConnerDeFeo/README.md

 ## 🚀 Experience

 ### Software Engineer Team Lead
-**Accessible Learning Labs** · Jan 2026 – Present
+**Accessible Learning Labs** · Jan 2026 – May 2026
-- Leading a team of 3 engineers using Agile to build educational labs on AI bias and hallucinations
+- Lead a team of 3 software engineers using Agile methodologies to design and implement educational labs on AI bias and hallucinations
-- Architecting full-stack systems with **React, Node.js, PostgreSQL** deployed across **9 academic institutions**
+- Architected and developed full-stack features using React, Node.js, and PostgreSQL for deployment across 9 academic institutions
-- Driving sprint planning, task breakdowns, and code reviews with a focus on accessibility and instructional clarity
+- Coordinated sprint planning, task breakdown, and code reviews to ensure work was done fast while maintaining high quality

 ### Software Engineer Co-op
 **Rochester Regional Health** · Aug 2025 – Jan 2026